 The summit facility supports telescope and instrument operations, control room functions, staff summit support, mirror handling, stripping, cleaning, storage and recoating, basic engineering and technical activities and other elements of operation that must be carried out close to the telescope.

 The TMT enclosure has several key functions.
 By day, it must protect observatory systems, facilitate a broad range of maintenance activities, including providing cranes for lifting, and keep the telescope temperature near the expected night time temperature.
-By night, it must shield the telescope from wind buffeting while allowing enough airflow to keep the interior structures in thermal equilibrium with the outside air to limit image degradation due to air turbulence in the enclosure.
+By night, it must open to allow science observations but still shield the telescope from wind buffeting while allowing enough airflow to keep the interior structures in thermal equilibrium with the outside air to limit image degradation due to air turbulence in the enclosure.
 The control of the enclosure is coordinated with other observatory systems (such as the Telescope Structure) by the Telescope Controls System (TCS).

 TMT has selected an innovative, structurally efficient calotte enclosure design that, by its spherical shape and circular “shutter” aperture, fulfills key functional requirements with minimal size and lower mass (and hence lower cost) than possible for previous enclosure designs.
 Further information about the Final Design Phase of the Enclosure (completed in mid-2018) can be found in the Associate Project Manager Blog.